 Similarly, those with very fine, thin, or dry hair are unlikely to need to clear excess oil as quickly as those with thicker hair, and so would benefit from leaving longer periods between washes.
 This means that each person should work out their balance according to their hair type and hair texture.

-While the act of washing your hair isn’t damaging to your strands, using harsh shampoos can hurt your hair quality.
+While the act of washing your hair isn’t damaging, using harsh shampoos can hurt your hair quality.
 The impact of using harsh shampoos to wash with is worsened by the frequency of your washing.

 It is normal and expected to see some hair loss with each shower, but these hairs have already naturally been shed from the hair follicle.
 These hairs dislodge from the follicle at the end of their natural hair growth cycle and accumulate until the cleansing action of washing your hair helps release them from the main bulk of your hair.